yoren/gravityflow/readme.txt

 = 1.4.3-dev =

+- Added support for configuring a step for Sprout Invoices.
+Requires the Sprout Invoices Form Integrations add-on (creates estimates) and/or Invoice Submissions add-on (creates invoices).
 - Added settings to the Workflow > Settings page for selecting which pages contain the gravityflow inbox, status and submit shortcodes.
 The selected inbox page will be used when preparing merge tags such as {workflow_inbox_link} when the page_id attribute is not specified.
 - Added support for shortcodes in the step instructions.
 - Added the gravityflow_pre_restart_workflow action.